Nerve net: Evolution

+Background

+Nerve nets are found in species in the phyla Cnidaria (e.g. scyphozoa, box jellyfish, and sea anemones), Ctenophora, and Echinodermata.
+Cnidaria and Ctenophora both exhibit radial symmetry and are collectively known as coelenterates.
+Coelenterates diverged 570 million years ago, prior to the Cambrian explosion, and they are the first two phyla to possess nervous systems which differentiate during development and communicate by synaptic conduction.

+Most research on the evolution of nervous tissue concerning nerve nets has been conducted using cnidarians.
+The nervous systems of coelenterates allow for sensation, contraction, locomotion, and hunting/feeding behaviors.
+Coelenterates and bilaterians share common neurophysiological mechanisms; as such, coelenterates provide a model system for tracing the origins of neurogenesis.
+This is due to the first appearance of neurogenesis having occurred in eumetazoa, which was a common ancestor of coelenterates and bilaterians.
+A second wave of neurogenesis occurred after the divergence of coelenterata in the common ancestor of bilateria.
+Although animals with nerve nets lack a true brain, they have the ability to display complex movements and behaviors.
+The presence of a nerve net allows an organism belonging to the aforementioned phyla of Cnidaria, Ctenophora, and Echinodermata to have increased fitness as a result of being able to respond to their environment.

+Emergence

 The emergence of true nervous tissue was once thought to have followed the divergence of last common ancestor of Porifera (sponges) and Cnidaria and Ctenophora.
-Recent taxonomic divisions, however, suggest that Ctenophora is sister to the other extant Metazoa.
+Some molecular phylogenetic work in the 2010s and 2020s, however, suggest that Ctenophora may be sister to the other extant Metazoa.
+There remains a lot of controversy in this placement, with many researchers identifying alleged artifacts that led to the "Ctenophora-sister" result; according to them, correcting for this results results in a more traditional "Porifera-sister" topology, where the sponges are sister to other metazoans.

 Porifera is an extant phylum within the animal kingdom, and species belonging to this phylum do not have nervous systems.
-The placement of Ctenophora implies that either nervous systems were lost in the ancestor of Porifera, or they evolved independently in the ancestors of Ctenophora and ParaHoxozoa.

 Although Porifera do not form synapses and myofibrils which allow for neuromuscular transmission, they do differentiate a proto-neuronal system and contain homologs of several genes found in Cnidaria which are important in nerve formation.
 Sponge cells have the ability to communicate with each other via calcium signaling or by other means.
 Sponge larvae differentiate sensory cells which respond to stimuli including light, gravity, and water movement, all of which increase the fitness of the organism.
 In addition to sensory cells differentiated during development, adult Porifera display contractile activity.
+If the "Ctenophora-sister" scenario reflected the true history of animal evolution, either nervous systems were lost in the ancestor of Porifera, or they evolved independently in the ancestors of Ctenophora and ParaHoxozoa.